cjhuitt/blackjack-legacy-challenge/README.md

 You are also told to fix any bugs if they represent a substantial risk to your employer's profits.
-Anything that enables cheating or irritates the gaming commision falls into this category.
+Anything that enables cheating or irritates the gaming commission falls into this category.
 Such bugs take top priority.
 Any other bugs are lowest priority, so you can work on them if you manage to fix all high-priority bugs _and_ implement all the feature requests.